Murder, She Wrote star Dame Angela Lansbury dies aged 96

 She played the character in the crime drama TV series for a total of 12 years and nine seasons, after first starring in the role in 1984.

-In 2013, Dame Angela was given an honorary Academy Award for her lifetime achievements in the film industry.
+In 2013, Dame Angela was given an honorary Academy Award for her lifetime achievements in the film industry and was also awarded a lifetime achievement award by Bafta in 2002.

 Dame Angela was married twice, first to American actor Richard Cromwell in 1945 when she was 19 and he was 35.
 The couple divorced in 1946, but remained friends until Cromwell’s death in 1960.